We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have are

 - Salmon Faverolles Cockerels and also Blue Salmon Faverolles

-- Swedish Flower Hen Cockerels in crested and uncrested various colours
+- Swedish Flower Hen Cockerels uncrested various colours x 5

 - Light Sussex Cockerels